malonkey1/Synergist/readme.md

 - Super Serum: A combination of Invulnerability and Poisons, with the Commando as a pet.

+- Mental Projection: A combination of light controls in the vein of Mind Control, plus some abilities culled from Fortunata Teamwork and including a modified form of the Phantasm from Illusion control, the Doppleganger!
+This uses newly-developed doppleganger flags to create a look-alike of its master with illusion powers.

 ### TODO: More sets for support, realign them to resemble the Guardian's Composition sets on Rebirth.
 (They're already quite similar.)

 - Atmospheric Composition with a pet like /COXG/'s Wind Control Vortex